-Barry Boss is a member of Cozen O’Connor’s Criminal Defense & Internal Investigations practice group, vice chair of the Commercial Litigation Department and office managing partner of the D.C. office.
+Barry Boss is co-chair of Cozen O’Connor’s Criminal Defense & Internal Investigations practice group, vice chair of the Commercial Litigation Department and office managing partner of the D.C. office.
 Prior to joining Cozen O’Connor in April 2004, Barry was an assistant federal public defender in Washington, D.C.
 He focuses his practice on complex criminal matters, particularly involving allegations of white-collar crime in federal court.

 Barry has extensive jury trial and appellate experience, and has successfully defended individuals and corporations under scrutiny for a wide range of criminal activity throughout the country, including: price-fixing, money laundering, fraud, environmental offenses, gambling, bribery, corruption and racketeering.

 Barry co-authors Federal Criminal Practice, an 800 page treatise for criminal defense attorneys, and presently serves as a co-chair of the American Bar Association's Criminal Justice Section Sentencing Committee and as a member of the ABA’s Task Force on The Reform of Federal Sentencing for Economic Crimes.
 Previously, he was a co-chair of the U.S. Sentencing Commission's Practitioners Advisory Group.
 Barry frequently writes and speaks about criminal defense issues, and serves as a criminal law expert for national media organizations.
 The Washington Post referred to Barry as an "expert" on federal sentencing law.